patchlevel/event-sourcing/docs/pages/aggregate.md

     }
 }
 ```
+!!! tip

+    You don't necessarily need to define multiple `Apply` attributes with the event class
+    if you define the event types in the method using a union type.

 ## Suppress missing apply methods

 Sometimes you have events that do not change the state of the aggregate itself,